mike-north/typescript-courses/packages/website/content/blog/monorepos-v2/08-prettier-linting/index.md

 ---
-title: Code formatting & Linting
+title: Code formatting
 date: "2025-06-12T09:00:00.000Z"
 description: |
-  We'll set up some monorepo-level linting and formatting that works seamlessly with your favorite code authoring tools
+  We'll set up some monorepo-level code formatting and linting that works seamlessly with your favorite code authoring tools
 course: monorepos-v2
-order: 7
+order: 8
 ---

 We're missing some developer experience niceties due to our rearrangement of packages.